A counting argument for the geometric Bombieri-Lang conjecture on ramified covers of abelian varieties: Boundedness of height on generic sequences

 \section{Boundedness of height on generic sequences}

-Let $X$ be as in the main Theorem \ref{main}.
-In this section we prove that the height of any generic sequence of rational points in $X(K)$ is bounded, which is the essential step in the proof of Theorem \ref{main}.
-The precise statement is as follows.
+The goal of this section is to prove Proposition \ref{red-introduction}, which asserts that the height of any generic sequence of rational points in $X(K)$ is bounded.
+Here $X$ can be a projective variety of general type which has a finite map to an abelian variety.
+This is the essential step in the proof of Theorem \ref{main}.
+Now we restate the proposition as follows.